Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/ListTransformations/README.md

 This sample uses a `GeographicTransformation`, which extends the `DatumTransformation` class.
 As of 100.9, the ArcGIS Maps SDK for Qt also includes a `HorizontalVerticalTransformation`, which also extends `DatumTransformation`.
 The `HorizontalVerticalTransformation` class is used to transform coordinates of z-aware geometries between spatial references that have different geographic and/or vertical coordinate systems.

 To download projection engine data to your device:

 1. Log in to the [ArcGIS for Developers site](https://developers.arcgis.com/sign-in/) using your Developer account.
-2. In the Dashboard page, click '[Download APIs and SDKs](https://developers.arcgis.com/downloads/data)' and go to the `Supplemental ArcGIS Maps SDK Data` tab.
+2. On the Dashboard page, click the '[Downloads](https://developers.arcgis.com/downloads/)' tab and select '[Projection Engine Data](https://developers.arcgis.com/downloads/#pedata)' from the navigation column.
-3. Click the download button next to `Projection Engine Data` to download projection engine data to your computer.
+3. Download the applicable release version of Projection Engine Data.
 4. Unzip the downloaded data on your computer.
 5. Create an `~/ArcGIS/Runtime/Data/PEDataRuntime` directory on your device and copy the files to this directory.